simrank3/Phase-1-Project/README.md

 The first graph highlights how many movies are released every month.
 January has the lowest number of releases and December has the highest.
 Overall, quarter 1 (highlighted in blue) has the lowest average number of movies released and quarter 4, which is highlighted in red, has the highest average number of movies released in a year.

 The second graph highlights which quarter in the year yeilds the highest ROI.
-The four quarters have a similar ROI, with quarter three having the highest ROI at 356%.
+The four quarters have a similar ROI, with quarter two having the highest ROI at 356%.

 ![title](Images/Movie_Releases_Per_Year.png)